Published 21 Jul 2023

 The global supply chain has been experiencing disruptions since the rise of the current COVID-19 pandemic.
 Due to strict lockdowns, critical parts of the logistics system, such as depots and warehouses, has been significantly slowed down.

 Some facilities remained open – with limited capacity – to cater to the movement of essential goods, while others needed to close temporarily because of the health risk posed by the virus.
 In effect, members of the supply chain need to work around challenges, such as limited staffing, restricted distribution channels and routes, and limited inventory spaces.

 On the other hand, there is an upheaval in consumer buying patterns as people turn to e-commerce to purchase their goods; this has created a need for other depots and warehouses to reopen to accommodate the unprecedented increase in the movement of goods and demand for storage and distribution spaces.

-As supply chain facilities such as depots resume operations, there is a constant need to adapt for long-term changes on how companies manage their supply chains in the face of the coronavirus threat.
-To help plan for a safe and effective depot reopening amid the pandemic, this article tackles:
+As supply chain facilities such as depots resume operations, there is a constant need to adapt to long-term changes in how companies manage their supply chains in the face of the coronavirus threat.
+To help plan for a safe and effective depot reopening amid the pandemic, this article tackles the best practices when reopening depots; a digital tool for planning depot reopenings and conducting safety inspections; and free depot reopening checklists that you can download and customize.